 The laws governing privacy in Canada are undergoing rapid change, particularly for organizations that collect and use the personal information of their clients and customers.
-These changes have largely been driven by public policy considerations, but also reflect international developments such as the General Data Protection Regulation (GDPR).
+These changes have been driven by both public and government concerns, but also reflect international developments such as the General Data Protection Regulation (GDPR).
 This recap summarizes the laws that were discussed during the webinar and provides resources for keeping your business in compliance with these new regulations.

 - Jill Briggs – Head of Policy and Regulatory Affairs, IAB Canada JBriggs@iabcanada.com